Blog

 Gen Z are incredibly important for the future of any brand.
 They are known as the generation that primarily engages with the world online – consuming and creating content, interacting with friends and communities, and connecting directly with brands.
 Critically, they are the most likely demographic to share their experiences – both positive and negative – of a brand and its products.

-How Gen Z are shaping the online landscape
+How Gen Z is shaping the online landscape

 For all brands and marketers, the purpose driven element is critical.
-Gen Z are holding brands more accountable and are interested in how they impact both society and the planet.
+Gen Z is holding brands more accountable and are interested in how they impact both society and the planet.

 Max believes that Gen Z tend to trust, admire, and give greater weight to personalities rather than brands and companies.
 According to Max, this feeds into the process of researching products; gone are the days of consumers relying on official company websites and advertising to make purchasing decisions.
 “When it comes to fashion advice, Gen Z would rather listen to a personality than a brand – think Molly-Mae, instead of Vogue,” says Max.